cviviers/graph-physics/README.md

 - [ ] One notebook for the 3D plate
 - [ ] One notebook for the coarse aneurysm

-## Educational wise

-- [ ] Write about how to define the .json and the 2 functions
-- [ ] Prepare readme
-- [ ] In the readme, say which features we implemented and from what paper
-- [ ] Write about DGL install, WandB install
-- [ ] Write about what's the usage of each parameters

 ## Dev wise

 - [ ] Make setup and requirements
 - [ ] Make CI/CD

-## Next steps

-- [ ] Make public the list of features we still have to implement (e.g. masking, multigrid)